-After the EXOS/101 has been initialized in mode 0, the host sends commands as request messages in the host-to-EXOS queue.
-When a request is completed, the EXOS/101 places a reply message in the EXOS-to-host queue.
+After the EXOS 204 has been initialized in mode 0, the host sends commands as request messages in the host-to-EXOS queue.
+When a request is completed, the EXOS 204 places a reply message in the EXOS-to-host queue.
 These queues may be arbitrarily long, and can be used to pipeline Ethernet operations.
 Figure 5-1 shows how messages are encapsulated in the message queue buffers.

-In link level controller mode, the EXOS/101 honors six request messages:
+In link level controller mode, the EXOS 204 honors six request messages:

-TRANSMIT send packet from host memory onto Ethernet RECEIVE receive packet from Ethernet into host memory NET_MODE read/modify the net mode NET_ADDRS read/modify an address slot NET_RECV enable/disable receive on an address slot NET_STSTCS read/clear the network statistics
+TRANSMIT RECEIVE send packet from host memory onto Ethernet receive packet from Ethernet into host memory NET_MODE NET_ADDRS read/modify the net mode read/modify an address slot NET_STSTCS read/clear the network statistics

-The first two requests above correspond to the transmit and receive messages which on-board software would send to the Ethernet system process under NX/101 (see sections 7.1 and 7.2).
-The latter four requests correspond exactly to the NX/101 calls by the same name which on-board software would use (see section 9).
+The first two requests above correspond to the transmit and receive messages which on-board software would send to the Ethernet system process under NX 200 (see Sections 7.1 and 7.2).
+The latter four requests correspond exactly to the NX 200 calls by the same name which on-board software would use (see Section 9).

-Figure 5-2 shows conceptually how requests are processed by the EXOS/101.
-According to the message queue protocol, as soon as the host software has placed a request message in a host-to-EXOS message queue buffer, it interrupts the EXOS/101.
-When interrupted, the EXOS/101 reads the requests from the queue and buffers them in its on-board memory.
+Figure 5-2 shows conceptually how requests are processed by the EXOS 204.
+According to the message queue protocol, as soon as the host software has placed a request message in a host-to-EXOS message queue buffer, it interrupts the EXOS 204.
+When interrupted, the EXOS 204 reads the requests from the queue and buffers them in its on-board memory.

 A request is said to be outstanding once it has been read from the host request queue, and until the corresponding reply message has been written to the host reply queue.
-The EXOS/101 can buffer up to 32 outstanding request messages.
-Additional requests will remain in the host request queue until buffers are made available by request completion in the EXOS/101.
-This should REQUEST/REPLY MESSAGE BUFFER be noted when designing host software, since certain implementations could become deadlocked by outstanding requests.
+The EXOS 204 can buffer up to 32 outstanding request messages.
+Additional requests will remain in the host request queue until buffers are made available by request completion in the EXOS 204.
+This should be noted when designing host software, since certain implementations could become deadlocked by outstanding requests.
 In particular, receive requests remain outstanding at least until a packet is received from the network.
 In general, no more than 32 receive requests should be made at any time.
-Note that in link level controller mode, the EXOS/101 will buffer incoming packets (that pass address filtering) even if no receive requests have been submitted.